Signatures of Multiplicity Spaces in tensor products of $\mathfrak{sl}_2$ and $U_q(\mathfrak{sl}_2)$ Representations: Proof of Case 5 for

 \subsection{Classification of exceptions}

 Here we will address the exceptions found in the previous two subsections and show that six of the seven potential families of exceptions are always exceptional, and the seventh family is never exceptional.
 We begin with the seventh family. \begin{lemma} In explicit type $\langle 3d+1, d,d,d \rangle$, the level $2d+2$ space is nondefinite. \end{lemma} \begin{proof} Fudge around the fractional parts of $\lambda_1$, $\lambda_2$, and $\lambda_3$, so that $a+c > 1$ and $b+c < 1$.
 (We can do this and maintain the explicit type of $M$.)
-By multiplying $\beta_{\lambda_1} \cdot \beta_{\lambda_3}$ and using the closed form for two tensors, we get that the level $2d+2$ space is not positive definite.
-By multiplying $\beta_{\lambda_2} \cdot \beta_{\lambda_3}$ and using the closed form for two tensors, we get that the level $2d+2$ space is not negative definite.
+By multiplying $\beta_{\lambda_1} \cdot \beta_{\lambda_3}$ and using the previously proven Case 2 classification, we get that the level $2d+2$ space is not positive definite.
+By multiplying $\beta_{\lambda_2} \cdot \beta_{\lambda_3}$ and using the Case 2 classification, we get that the level $2d+2$ space is not negative definite.
 We are done. \end{proof}

 Now we will show that the other six exceptional families are always exceptional, and we will determine the positivity/negativity of the exceptional definite spaces.
-Our strategy here is to write the signature character product as a sum of powers of $e$ and use the following results along with Lemma \ref{lem:edecomp1} to compute the regular signatures of the multiplicity spaces:
+Our strategy here is to write the signature character product as a sum of powers of $e$ and use the following results along with Lemma \ref{lem:edecomp1} to compute the signatures of the multiplicity spaces:

 \begin{definition*} Define a function $f_2$ of a real $x$ and an integer $j$ by

 if $j \leq \ceil{x}$ and

 if $j \geq \ceil{x+1}$. \end{definition*}